devahmedshendy/medicallab/README.md

-# medicallab
+# MedicalLab
-MedicalLab is a simple web app using Spring Framework
+MedicalLab is a Simple Java-Based Web App Using Spring Framework